ringo-framework/ringo/docs/source/userguide/ui.rst

 Context Menu
 ============
-The context menu will provide available actions for the currently selected item, or more generally speaking for the currently displayed page.
-The displayed actions may vary depending on your permissions and the modul configuration.

 .. image:: ../screenshots/ui/contextmenu.png

+The context menu is devided into two parts.
+The left part list the primary CRUD actions of a module.
+The right part (*Advanced*) is a dropdown menu which gives access to secondary actions like Import and Export.
+Depending on your permissions and the modul configuration there might be other actions available.

 .. _ui_adminmenu: